scholarslab/demos/_texts/sound-tutorial.md

+﻿---
+layout: default
+title: Sound Tutorial
+---

-﻿NOTE: This tutorial was originally intended to accompany a demonstration using one of the poems from New Hampshire, however, we have decided to take down the poems and audio as we realized that
+NOTE: This tutorial was originally intended to accompany a demonstration using one of the poems from New Hampshire, however, we have decided to take down the poems and audio as we realized that

 Sound Tutorial